-In response to any serious incident of aggression or violence, <Insert Name of School> will immediately inform the Police and communicate our actions in writing.
+In response to any serious incident of aggression or violence, The Leys will immediately inform the Police and communicate our actions in writing.
 This may include barring the individual(s) from the School premises.
 Should the School deem this necessary, it will ensure that it adheres to the guidance issued by the Department for Education (DFE) entitled Controlling access to School premises.